tessi/capistrano-uberspace/README.md

 set :domain, 'antwort.hochzeit.tessenow.org'
 ```

-Be sure to [setup the ssh-connection to your uberspace](https://wiki.uberspace.de/system:ssh#login_mit_ssh-schluessel1) first.
+Be sure to [setup the ssh-connection to your uberspace](https://wiki.uberspace.de/system:ssh#login_mit_ssh-schluessel1) and make sure that your uberspace is able to checkout your repository.

 ## Usage